Nghiait123456/SystemDesignBigProject/Amazon/README.md

 design a flexible homepage suitable for regions and users. </br>

 Every time a user visits, the homepage service will rely on the user's ip to determine the appropriate common homepage load.
-Common homepage will have parameters like: top N best-selling categories and X products of each category, flatsale information, menu... it will be loaded by territory, installed by admin page. </br>
+Common homepage will have parameters like: top N best-selling categories and X products of each category, flat sale information, menu... it will be loaded by territory, installed by admin page. </br>

 We have a recommendation service, which are customized and customized according to the individual user (if the user is logged in), or by ID define (cookie, app,...).
-A personnal homapage means, imagine, a user who is always disinterested in one group of items, and is always interested and interested in another.
+A personal homepage means, imagine, a user who is always disinterested in one group of items, and is always interested and interested in another.
 For a good customer experience, the things customers hate or never buy will not appear on the homepage.
-A merchine learning will work on the data ware house to come up with the best personalized information. </br>
+A machine learning will work on the data ware house to come up with the best personalized information. </br>

 Combining the two services, we have the homepage information. </br>